sanju99/MtbQuantCNN/data_processing/snpEff_instructions.md

+1. Install snpEff with anaconda: `conda install -c bioconda snpeff`

-1. Add the Rv assembly name: Mycobacterium_tuberculosis_gca_000195955 to the snpEff config file:
+2. Add the Rv assembly name: Mycobacterium_tuberculosis_gca_000195955 to the snpEff config file:

-`anaconda3/envs/bioinformatics/share/snpeff-5.1-2/snpEff.config`
+`anaconda3/envs/sambcftools/share/snpeff-5.1-2/snpEff.config`

-2. Create the folder `anaconda3/envs/bioinformatics/share/snpeff-5.1-2/data` and create a folder for each database you want to creat.
+3. Create the folder `anaconda3/envs/sambcftools/share/snpeff-5.1-2/data` and create a folder within that for each database you want to create.
 The folder name should be the same as the assembly name added to `snpEff.config`.
 For example:

-`anaconda3/envs/bioinformatics/share/snpeff-5.1-2/Mycobacterium_tuberculosis_gca_000195955`
+`anaconda3/envs/sambcftools/share/snpeff-5.1-2/data/Mycobacterium_tuberculosis_gca_000195955`

 This should have a GenBank file called `genes.gbk`.
 For this assembly, I downloaded it from https://www.ncbi.nlm.nih.gov/assembly/GCF_000195955.2/